wifitanmalo/fame_or_shame/README.md

 > If you want to work with the source code, use a Java-compatible IDE such as:
 > - [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)
 > - [Eclipse](https://www.eclipse.org/downloads/)
+>
+>  `If you are going to run the project with the Main class, copy the \database
+> folder to the root of the project.
+When you finish, you can delete it.`

 ## Program start